Predictive Control Strategies for Sustaining Innovation Adoption on Multilayer Social Networks: Formulation of the Control Problem

-and the solution of the controlled adoption-opinion model with initial condition $(a(0), d(0), x(0))$ satisfies $(a(0|t), d(0|t), x(0|t)) = (a(t), d(t), x(t))$ and $(a(N|t), d(N|t), x(N|t)) = (a_c^*, d_c^*, x_c^*)$. \end{definition} This definition ensures that the control inputs respect budget and admissibility constraints while driving the system from the current state to the desired equilibrium over the prediction horizon.
+This definition ensures that the control inputs respect budget and admissibility constraints while driving the system from the current state to the desired equilibrium over the prediction horizon.
 The following result establishes \emph{recursive feasibility} of the MPC problem \eqref{eq:opt}, guaranteeing that a feasible solution exists at each time step. \begin{proposition} Let the initial conditions $a(0), d(0), x(0)$ belong to $[0,1]^{\mc V}$ and assume that the optimal control problem in \eqref{eq:opt} is feasible at time $t = 0$.
-Then, it remains recursively feasible for all $t \geq 0$. \end{proposition} \begin{proof} Assume that the optimal control problem \eqref{eq:opt} is feasible at time $t \ge 0$, i.e., there exists a control sequence \be U^*(t) = \{ u^*(0|t), \dots, u^*(N-1|t) \}\,,\ee such that the associated trajectory of the controlled adoption-opinion model satisfies the state and control constraints and it reaches the equilibrium $(a_c^*, d_c^*, x_c^*)$ at step $N$.
-At time $t+1$, we define the following candidate optimal control sequence: \be \tilde{U}(t+1) = \{ u^*(1|t), u^*(2|t), \dots, u^*(N-1|t), \bar{u} \},\ee where $\bar{u}$ is the optimal constant control defined in \eqref{eq:opt-constant}.
+Then, it remains recursively feasible for all $t \geq 0$. \end{proposition} \begin{proof} Assume that the optimal control problem \eqref{eq:opt} is feasible at time $t \ge 0$, i.e., there exists a control sequence such that the associated trajectory of the controlled adoption-opinion model satisfies the state and control constraints and it reaches the equilibrium $(a_c^\dag, d_c^\dag, x_c^\dag)$ at step $N$.
+At time $t+1$, we define the following candidate optimal control sequence:

+where $\bar{u}$ is the optimal constant control defined in \eqref{eq:opt-constant}.
 By construction, $\bar{u}$ satisfies the budget constraint and is restricted to the feasible range $\bar{u} \in [0, 1 - x(0)]$.
 Since the first $N-1$ elements of $\tilde{U}(t+1)$ coincide with the last $N-1$ elements of $U^*(t)$, they satisfy both constraints.
 Hence, all control constraints are satisfied.
-The corresponding state trajectory of the controlled adoption-opinion model starting from $(a(t+1), d(t+1), x(t+1))$ satisfies the state constraints for $k=0,\dots,N-1$, and the final state at $k=N$ coincides with the equilibrium $(a_c^*, d_c^*, x_c^*)$ due to stability under $\bar{u}$.
+The corresponding state trajectory of the controlled adoption-opinion model starting from $(a(t+1), d(t+1), x(t+1))$ satisfies the state constraints for $k=0,\dots,N-1$, and the final state at time step $k=N$ coincides with the equilibrium $(a_c^\dag, d_c^\dag, x_c^\dag)$ due to action of constant control $\bar{u}$.
 Therefore, the problem remains feasible at time $t+1$.
 Since this argument applies iteratively for all $t \ge 0$, recursive feasibility of the optimal control problem \eqref{eq:opt} is established. \end{proof}